andrew12678/multilayer-perceptron-numpy/README.md

-# comp5329-assignment1
+# multilayer-perceptron-numpy

-Welcome to our assignment, we made it our goal to have a clear OOP setup for our implemention of the MLP.
+Welcome, we made it our goal to have a clear OOP setup for our implemention of the MLP.

 For experimentation, we have implemented YAML files to change configurations.